pnp/generator-teams/README.md

 ## Be a part of the movement

 If you want to be a part of the #YoTeams movement then head on over to the discussion at the [generator-teams Github Discussions forum](https://github.com/pnp/generator-teams/discussions) or follow us on [Twitter using the hashtag #yoteams](https://twitter.com/search?q=%23yoteams&src=typd).
+In case you want to contribute yourself, please read the contribution [guidelines](https://github.com/pnp/generator-teams/blob/master/docs/docs/contributing/contribution-guidelines.md) before.

 ## Contributing